America’s Nuclear Weapons Infrastructure Is Crumbling

 In 2012, three anti-nuclear activists including an octogenarian nun broke into one of the country’s most secure nuclear weapons facilities, the Y-12 National Security Complex in Oak Ridge, Tennessee.
 In an embarrassing lapse in security, they spent two hours in the facility painting protest signs on buildings that processed weapons-grade uranium inside.
 The incident sparked immediate rebuke from Congress and the Department of Energy pledged to take action.

 Meanwhile, that trillion dollar nuclear weapons modernization program will require thousands of warheads to be shipped across the country.
-But the office in charge of shipping those weapons is mired with problems that puts the security of those weapons at risk, as a new Los Angeles Times investigation revealed.
+But the office in charge of shipping those weapons is mired in problems, as a new Los Angeles Times investigation revealed.
 The energy department’s Office of Secure Transportation grappled with “widespread alcohol problems” from its workers, who are responsible for driving nuclear bombs in aging semi-trucks across the country.

 Photo credit: Jeff T. Green/Getty Images

-Note: Update: This article was updated to include comments from an NNSA spokesperson.